People will compare your brand with that of your competitors long before they contact you.

 Identify your keywords and tags

 Research what your audience is searching, posting, and following on social media.
 Consider industry trends as well to develop a list of keywords and tags to monitor.
 This list should change over time to remain relevant.
 Most sentiment analysis tools provide help finding keywords and similar queries, or you can use free tools like Answer the Public.

 Choose the best sentiment analysis tool for your business

 There are many tools available to conduct sentiment analysis.
-Research your options and choose the one that will make the most impact with your budget.
-Some good options are: HootSuite, Sprout Social (shown below), and HubSpot.
+Research your options and choose the one that will make the most impact on your budget.
+Some good options are HootSuite, Sprout Social (shown below), and HubSpot.